Now accepting patients nationwide. Find care near you.

 • Use your free hand(s) to stimulate the clitoris, scrotum, or breasts.

-• Straddle your partner’s hips with your knees, then use your thighs and hips to help you control the depth, speed, and angle of penetration.
+• Straddle your partner and use your thighs and hips to help you control the depth, speed, and angle of penetration.

-• If penetration is too painful, your partner can easily provide manual or vibe clitoral stimulation, or shift your hips forward for anal penetration instead.
+• If vaginal penetration is too painful, your partner can easily provide manual or vibe clitoral stimulation.

-• Be aware that this position can allow for fairly deep penetration, so consider moving to a seated variation, or use a device such as OhNut (see "sexy toolkit" info below) on your penis or strap-on to limit penetration depth.
+• Be aware that this position can allow for fairly deep penetration — consider using a device such as OhNut (see "sexy toolkit" info below) on your penis or strap-on to limit penetration depth.

 For you: